 We display the galaxy distributions in the NUM model at $z = 0$ with a thin slice of $10\mpchi$ in Figure \ref{fig_hih2map}.
 The top and bottom panels are colour-coded by $M_{\rm \hj}$ and $M_{\rm H_2}$, respectively.
-The columns from left to right show the maps of all galaxies (panels a and f), galaxies with $0 < d_{\rm fil}/\mpchi < 4$ (panels b and g), $4 < d_{\rm fil}/\mpchi < 8$ (panels c and h) and $8 < d_{\rm fil}/\mpchi < 12$ (panels d and i), respectively.
-Panels (e) and (j) illustrate the probability distributions of $M_{\rm \hj}$ and $M_{\rm H_2}$ for the four subsamples.
-The distributions of $M_{\rm \hj}$ and $M_{\rm H_2}$ are largely consistent across the four subsamples, suggesting that the distance to the filament may have a minimal impact on the probability distributions of the cold gas mass.
+The columns from left to right show the maps of all galaxies (panels a and f) and galaxies with $0 < d_{\rm fil}/\mpchi < 4$ (panels b and g), $4 < d_{\rm fil}/\mpchi < 8$ (panels c and h), and $8 < d_{\rm fil}/\mpchi < 12$ (panels d and i), respectively.
+Panels (e) and (j) illustrate the probability distributions of $M_{\rm \hj}$ and $M_{\rm H_2}$ for the four sub-samples.
+The distributions of $M_{\rm \hj}$ and $M_{\rm H_2}$ are largely consistent across the four sub-samples, suggesting that the distance to the filament may have a minimal impact on the probability distributions of the cold-gas mass.

-Figure~\ref{fig_MF} displays the \hi mass function (HIMF, top panels) and the $\rm H_2$ mass function ($\rm H_2$MF, bottom panels), respectively.
+Figure~\ref{fig_MF} displays the HIMF (top panels) and the $\rm H_2$MF (bottom panels), respectively.
 The measurements for galaxies with varying $d_{\rm fil}$ are depicted as lines in different colours, as indicated in the legends.
 The predictions of the NUM model (solid lines) contrast with those of TNG100 (dotted lines) at $z = 0$ (left panels), $z=1$ (middle panels), and $z = 2$ (right panels).
-For reference, the observed HIMF of \cite{Guo2023}, derived from the final sample of ALFALFA using \hi targets above the 90\% completeness threshold to address the effect of incompleteness \citep{Jones2018}, is included in the top left panel.
-Additionally, the bottom left panel includes the $\rm H_2$MF from \cite{Fletcher2021} measured using the xCOLD GASS survey at $0.01<z<0.05$ \citep{Saintonge2017}.
+For reference, the observed HIMF of \cite{Guo2023} is included in the top left panel, and the $\rm H_2$MF of \cite{Fletcher2021} is included in the bottom left panel.